chunky-dev/chunky/README.md

 Chunky is Copyright (c) 2010-2016, Jesper Öqvist <jesper@llbit.se>

 Permission to modify and redistribute is granted under the terms of the GPLv3 license.
-See the file `license/LICENSE.txt` for the full license.
+See the file `LICENSE` for the full license.

 Chunky uses the following 3rd party libraries:

 * **Markdown by John Gruber.**
   Markdown is covered by the Modified BSD License.
-See the file license/Markdown.txt for the full license and copyright notice.
+See the file `licenses/Markdown.txt` for the full license and copyright notice.
 * **Apache Commons Math library by the Apache Software Foundation.**
   The library is covered by the Apache License, version 2.0.
-See the file license/Apache-2.0.txt for the full license text.
+See the file `licenses/Apache-2.0.txt` for the full license text.
-See the file license/commons-math.txt for the copyright notices.
+See the file `licenses/commons-math.txt` for the copyright notices.

 Launching Chunky
 ----------------